 Turning on Twitter Dark Mode on Android and IOS

 Twitter offers two dark modes for Android and iOS.
-The first, ‘Dim,’ has a dark blue backdrop.
-The second, suitably titled ‘Lights out,’ features a dark backdrop and is intended for AMOLED panels.
+‘Dim and Lights Out’.
+The second, suitably titled ‘Lights out,’ features a dark backdrop intended for AMOLED panels.
 This second one should be more power-efficient and last a little longer.

 Turning on Twitter Dark Mode for Desktop